Free shipping on orders over $100

 Pure maple syrup is produced by boiling sap from maple trees.
 Authentic versions contain primarily sucrose along with trace minerals such as manganese and zinc.

-However, many products labeled as “maple syrup” in grocery stores are actually pancake syrups made primarily from corn syrup with artificial maple flavoring and caramel color.
+However, many grocery store “maple syrups” are actually pancake syrups made primarily from corn syrup with artificial flavoring and caramel color.

-Always look for “100% Pure Maple Syrup” on the label to avoid corn syrup blends.
+Always look for “100% Pure Maple Syrup” to avoid corn syrup blends.

 What Is Organic Tapioca Syrup?

-Organic tapioca syrup is derived from cassava root and is corn-free, gluten-free, and allergen-friendly.
-It provides mild sweetness with neutral flavor and strong functional performance in baking.
+Derived from cassava root, organic tapioca syrup is corn-free, gluten-free, and allergen-friendly.
+It offers mild sweetness and excellent functional performance in baking.

 • Protein bars